How many times have you heard this?

 I'm not the biggest fan of these balls when I use the insert putter.
 When I use my steel faced putter, I like them a lot as the feedback is evident.
 If you use an insert putter, I'd suggest something firmer like the E6 or the Vivid below.

-Yes, the 2015 model is preferred by a lot of golfers.
+This 2021 model is preferred by a lot of golfers.
 The performance and feel overall seems to be better in the older model, and on top of that, the price is incredibly low!

 Slashing your handicap comes from hitting fairways and greens.
 The Bridgestone E6 gets you in the fairway easier and boosts long and mid iron performance to get you closer to the green more often.
 You may need to change your aiming - no more aiming way left.
 The ball goes where you aim.